JiapengLi/OpenWrt-HiLink-HLK-RM04/README.md

 After compiling is done without any error, you'll find the image in `bin/ramips/` which is named `openwrt-ramips-rt305x-hlk-rm04-squashfs-sysupgrade.bin`.

 ## Warning
-Before installtion, you need make a choice.
-The memory configure resistors of the HLK-RM04 is in the wrong position, so we can't use the check automaticly way which openwrt uses.
-Once the memory node can be used to force set the memmory size, but now it does not work in the latest trunk, maybe OpenWrt Developer changes the name.
-Two ways are found to solve this, hardware modify or force set SDRAM size in Kernel_menuconfig.
+Before installation, you need to make a choice.
+The memory configure resistors of the HLK-RM04 is in the wrong position, so we can't use it to automatically configure OpenWRT.
+Once the memory node can be used to force set the memmory size, but now it does not work in the latest trunk, maybe OpenWrt Developer changed the name.
+Two ways are found to solve this, hardware modification or force setting of the SDRAM size in Kernel\_menuconfig.

 + Hardware
 Follow <http://wiki.openwrt.org/toh/hilink/hlk-rm04?s#memory.configuration>, change the 2 memory configure resistors to 16M mode.